MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/health-diagnostic-performance/troubleshoot-arr-using-frt-rules.md

 - Microsoft Application Request Routing and dependent modules.
 - Minimum of two application servers with working sites and applications.

-If Application Request Routing has not been installed, download from [Microsoft Application Request Routing 3.0 (x64)](https://www.microsoft.com/download/details.aspx?id=47333), and install it by following the steps outlined in [Install Application Request Routing](/iis/extensions/installing-application-request-routing-arr/install-application-request-routing).
+If Application Request Routing hasn't been installed, download from [Microsoft Application Request Routing 3.0 (x64)](https://www.microsoft.com/download/details.aspx?id=47333), and install it by following the steps outlined in [Install Application Request Routing](/iis/extensions/installing-application-request-routing-arr/install-application-request-routing).

 Another prerequisite is that you have gone through [Using the Application Request Routing Module](/iis/extensions/planning-for-arr/using-the-application-request-routing-module) and have configured Application Request Routing.
 Application Request Routing should be in working order before proceeding with the following sections.